 Unethical, illegal or irresponsible acts can cause serious loss or harm to an organisation, its employees and its customers.
 That is why it's everyone's responsibility to help prevent these activities and preserve our culture of integrity.
 If you see or suspect misconduct, report it immediately to a manager or your Rio Tinto contact.

 We respect the confidentiality of associates who report business conduct violations.
-For this reason, Rio Tinto provides a confidential and independently-operated whistleblowing service called Speak-OUT.
+For this reason, Rio Tinto provides a confidential and independently-operated whistleblowing service called Talk to Peggy.

-*In EU/EEA countries (apart from the UK) Rio Tinto does not encourage anonymous use of Speak-OUT.
+*In EU/EEA countries (apart from the UK) Rio Tinto does not encourage anonymous use of Talk to Peggy.